• Skip to primary navigation

 Is Irish Soda Bread Really Irish?

 While soda bread became an Irish dinner table staple, the Irish were not the first to discover the chemical reaction that creates soda bread.
-There are earlier references to the American Indians using soda ash and pearl ash or “potash” to leaven their bread.
+There are earlier references to Indigenous Americans using soda ash and pearl ash or “potash” to leaven their bread.

 In America, early soda bread recipes first appeared by Amelia Simmons in 1796 in her book American Cookery and by Mary Randolph in 1824 in The Virginia Housewife.